-Writing a poetry explication may sound like a difficult job, but it doesn’t have to be.
-As long as you explain the poem, there shouldn’t be too much to worry about.
-But how do we go about doing that?
+Writing a poetry explication–a longer version of a poetry analysis–may sound like a difficult job, but it doesn’t have to be.
+As long as you explain the poem in detail following these simple steps, you shouldn’t have any great difficulty.

-Step 1: Read a short biography about the author.
+- Read a short biography of the author.
 This is so you can have a feel for what a poem may be referring to when you attempt to interpret it.
 Of course, this isn’t always a must.
 It depends on you or your teacher.

 You may wish to structure your writing based on the stanzas.
 For example, for every new stanza create a new paragraph in your writing about that stanza.

 - At new stanzas, talk about why there is a new stanza.
 Is it changing the subject?
 Is it changing the pace?
 How about separating the plot?

 - Once you are finished going through every line and stanza, you should talk about the overall meaning of the poem.
 What was the purpose of the writing?
 What meaning did the author have when he wrote the poem?
 Are there other ways may this poem be interpreted?

 - Write your conclusion.
 This may include such things as restating the introduction or giving your own opinion about the writing.

 There you have it.
 I hope this outline will help you write your own poetry explication.
 However, if you are writing for a class, be sure to ask the teacher what they expect from your detailed analysis.
 Sometimes you will have to do more and sometimes even much less.